uw-dims/dims-finalreport/docs/source/recommendations.rst

 From the first days of the project, the PI constantly told the team to *not* build things by hand, since that does not scale and cannot be replicated.
-We didn't need one hand-built system, we needed multiple systems for development, testing, production, and anyone wanting to use the DIMS system needed to quickly and easily stand up a system.
+We didn't need one hand-built system, we needed multiple systems for development, testing, production, and anyone wanting to use the DIMS system needed to be able to quickly and easily stand up a system.
 This can only be accomplished using stable and well-documented build automation.

 Ansible was chosen early on as what looked like the most promising system build automation tool, so in this sense saying "focus on system build automation" means "focus on mastering Ansible."
-Anyone wanting to build on the project's successes, and avoid some of its challenges, is to ensure *everyone* masters using Ansible.
+Anyone wanting to build on the project's successes, and avoid some of its challenges, must ensure that *all team members* involved in development or system administration master using Ansible.
 That can't be stressed enough, since any system that is not under Ansible control is at risk of instability and very costly effort to fix or replace should something happen to it.
 Any host that is fully under Ansible